adjioev/ecwid-shop-ts/README.md

 ## Dev notes

-Application is developed using Vue 3, TypeScript, Vite, Tailwind CSS, Jest, MSW, Storybook.
+Application is developed using Vue 3, TypeScript, Vite, Tailwind CSS, Jest, MSW, Storybook, Vitest.

 ### MSW
 - Mock Service Worker is used to mock the API calls.
 It is used to mock the API calls in the tests.